Bjoux2/DeepLearning-in-Bioinformatics/README.md

 The recently added journals are Nature Chemistry, Nature Reviews Chemistry, and nature structural & molecular biology.

-In order to reduce the time spent on entry, I simplified the content of the entry, and you can search for articles based on the title.

 I would continue adding papers to this roadmap.

 <br>